couchbase/cbft/DESIGN.md

   system as the Cfg backend.

-* An index in cbft is split or partitioned into multiple index partitions (or PIndexes).
+* An index in cbft is split or partitioned into multiple index partitions, known as PIndexes.
 A PIndex has a 1-to-1 relationship with a bleve full-text index.

-* This index partitioning int PIndexes happens at index creation time (index definition time).
-To keep things simple, we assume the number of partitions in the early versions of cbft will not change over the life of an index.
+* This partitioning of indexes into PIndexes happens at index creation time (i.e., index definition time).
+To keep things simple for now, we assume that the number of PIndexes that are allocated per index does not change over the life of an index (although that might be a future feature).

-* As the cbft cluster topology changes, however, the assignment of which cbft nodes are responsible for which PIndexes can change. e.g., cbft node 000 is responsibile for "PIndex af977b".
-When a second cbft node 001 joins the cbft cluster, the "planner" subsystem in cbft might reassign that PIndex from cbft node 000 to cbft node 001.
+* As the cbft cluster topology changes, however, the assignment of which cbft nodes are responsible for which PIndexes can change. e.g., cbft node 00 is responsibile for "PIndex af977b".
+When a second cbft node 01 joins the cbft cluster, the "planner" subsystem in cbft might reassign PIndex af977b from cbft node 00 to cbft node 01.

-* With regards to PIndex partitioning, a PIndex is configured (at index definition time) with a data-source (like a couchbase bucket).
-  That data-source will have one or more source partitions (VBuckets).
+* With regards to PIndex partitioning, a PIndex is configured (at index definition time) with a source of data (like a couchbase bucket).
+That data source will have one or more source partitions (VBuckets).
 For example, the beer-sample bucket has 1024 VBuckets.
   So, we could say something like...
   * "PIndex af977b" is assigned to cover VBuckets 0 through 199;
   * "PIndex 34fe22" is assigned to cover VBuckets 200 through 399;
   * and so on with more PIndexes up to VBucket 1023.